How Much Money Should You Keep In Your Checking Account?

 - Keeping the three to five week threshold in mind.

 You also don’t want too much cash sitting in your checking account.
-Having too much cash in your checking account may cause you to miss out on higher earnings in other accounts, like high-yield savings accounts or other financial investing goals you may have.
+Having too much cash in your checking account may cause you to miss out on higher earnings in other accounts, like high-yield cash accounts or other financial investing goals you may have.

 What’s worse, inflation might actually cause the cash in your checking account to lose value, in real terms.